aws-samples/rancher-on-aws-workshop/content/20-exploring-the-cluster/22-rancher-applications/index.en.md

 ### Step 3:

-Once you finish reviewing the chart, let's click on **`Install`** and follow the steps listed.
+Once you finish reviewing the chart, click on **`Install`**.
+Then click **`Next`** and **`Install`** to complete the installation.
 You shouldn't need to change any configuration options.

-Feel free to close the shell window as soon as it opens or after you see the **`SUCCESS`** message.
-If you are familiar with Helm, you will recongize the commands.
+If you are familiar with Helm, you may recognize the Helm commands running in the shell pane at the bottom of the page.
 Under the hood the App Catalog is deploying Longhorn with Helm using specific Helm Values.
+Feel free to close the shell pane as soon as it opens or after you see the **`SUCCESS`** message.

 ![rancher-app-longhorn-installed](/static/images/content/22-app-longhorn-installed.png)